Home-test > ... > About Us Volunteers Meet our volunteers

 Anish Kumar MCIPS

-Volunteer Engagement Group, Northern Emirates Branch, UAE.
+Volunteer for Northern Emirates Branch, UAE.

 Utilizing the power of CIPS network of global professionals, the MCIPS credential is like a global passport for procurement professionals and through volunteering with the Branch I have had the chance to meet and learn from several senior procurement leaders.